developerruhul/frontend-checklist/README.md

 ### Tasks

 - [ ] Create an npm package that takes a username and gives back the list of links found on the social networks (if they exist).
 It should be usable in the browser, bundle it with webpack, use babel to transpile it and use ESLint for linting.
-- [ ] Create a simple to-do list application, use SASS for the CSS, add Bootstrap for styles, use BEM, transpile JavaScript using babel, bundle it with webpack, create optimized production build and deploy it on Github Pages.
+- [ ] Create a simple to-do list application.
+Use SASS/PostCSS for the CSS, add Bootstrap/TailwindCSS for the styles, use BEM where needed, transpile JavaScript using babel, bundle it with webpack, create optimized production build and deploy it on Github Pages/Netlify/Vercel.

 ## PHASE 4: MASTERING A FRAMEWORK